 Kayla Boye (Writer/Actor/Producer)

-Kayla Boye is a Chicago-based artist and the creator of Call Me Elizabeth, a one-woman show about the life of Elizabeth Taylor.
+Kayla Boye is a Chicago-based artist and the creator of Call Me Elizabeth, a critically acclaimed show about the life of Elizabeth Taylor.
 After premiering as a film during the pandemic via Broadway On Demand, the play premiered live in the 2022 Hollywood Fringe Festival.
-The play continues to tour internationally following its sold-out Off-Broadway engagement at 59E59 Theaters and critically acclaimed, sold-out run at the 2023 Edinburgh Festival Fringe.
-A member of Actors’ Equity Association, Kayla’s credits include productions at Chicago Shakespeare Theater, Drury Lane Theatre, Fireside Theatre, Capital City Theatre, Porchlight Music Theatre, Mercury Theater Chicago, Music Theater Works, BrightSide Theatre, Citadel Theatre, Bigfork Summer Playhouse, The Huron Playhouse, The Youngstown Playhouse, and City Lit Theater (Winnie in Samuel Beckett’s Happy Days). kaylaboye.com
+The play continues to tour internationally following sold-out runs Off Broadway at 59E59 Theaters, the Edinburgh Festival Fringe, and Mexico’s San Miguel Solo Theatre Festival.
+Kayla’s credits include productions at Chicago Shakespeare Theater, Drury Lane Theatre, Fireside Theatre, Capital City Theatre, Porchlight Music Theatre, Mercury Theater Chicago, Music Theater Works, BrightSide Theatre, Citadel Theatre, Bigfork Summer Playhouse, The Huron Playhouse, The Youngstown Playhouse, and City Lit Theater (Winnie in Samuel Beckett’s Happy Days).
+Awards: Best Choreography, Chicago Musical Theatre Festival (Wonder Women: The Musical).
+For Tom. kaylaboye.com

 MICHAEL WEBER (DIRECTOR)

 Michael Weber is an award-winning director, producer, actor, and educator.
-He currently serves as Artistic Director of Chicago’s Porchlight Music Theatre where he recently directed the 90th anniversary production of Cole Porter’s Anything Goes.
-Prior to that he directed the Off-Broadway and European premieres of Call Me Elizabeth.
+He currently serves as the Resident Director of the Chicago company of Titanique produced by Porchlight Music Theatre, where he serves as Artistic Director.
 Under his artistic leadership, Porchlight was awarded Chicago’s Jeff Award for “Best Production” six times for A Class Act, Ain’t Misbehavin’, Sondheim on Sondheim, The Scottsboro Boys, Dreamgirls and Blues in the Night.
-Porchlight productions that he directed, including Cabaret, Gypsy, End of the Rainbow, Sweeney Todd, A Funny Thing Happened on the Way to the Forum, Pal Joey, Assassins and Side Show, as well as Grand Hotel at Drury Lane Theatre Water Tower Place and She Loves Me at Theatre at the Center were each nominated for the Jeff Award Award for Best Production.
+Porchlight productions that he directed, including Anything Goes, Cabaret, Gypsy, End of the Rainbow, Sweeney Todd, A Funny Thing Happened on the Way to the Forum, Pal Joey, Assassins and Side Show, as well as Grand Hotel at Drury Lane Theatre Water Tower Place and She Loves Me at Theatre at the Center, were each nominated for the Joseph Jefferson Award for Best Production.
 He previously served as Artistic Director for the inaugural season of Chicago’s Drury Lane Theatre Water Tower Place (now Broadway in Chicago’s Broadway Playhouse) and at Theatre at the Center in Munster, Indiana (1998-2004).
 Directing credits include Living the History-125 Years of The Auditorium Theatre starring Patti LuPone and John Mahoney, Fifth of July and Talley’s Folly at the Oak Park Festival Theatre, The Petrified Forest at Theatre at the Center, Beauty and the Beast at Marriott Theatre, Over the River and Through the Woods at Mercury Theater, A Funny Thing Happened on the Way to the Forum at Pheasant Run Theatre, and Cirque du Symphony at Sears Center Arena featuring stars of Cirque du Soleil with the Elgin Symphony Orchestra.
 The recipient of two Joseph Jefferson Awards, he has been nominated for nine awards and he wrote and directed 14 Joseph Jefferson Awards ceremonies (2006-2018).
 Weber’s regional acting credits include The Merry Widow (starring Renée Fleming) at Lyric Opera, Annie Get Your Gun and Gypsy (both starring Patti LuPone) at Ravinia Festival, The Winter’s Tale and Henry V at Chicago Shakespeare Theatre, Around the World in 80 Days at Cleveland Playhouse, Disney’s My Son Pinocchio at First Stage Milwaukee, It Had To Be You (starring Cindy Williams and Eddie Mekka) at Little Theatre on the Square, Angel Street at First Folio Shakespeare, and The Gifts of the Magi at Indiana Repertory.
 He is author of the play, WAR of the WELLeS (about Orson Welles’ infamous radio broadcast), and he is a longtime pledge host for PBS station WTTW channel 11. michaelweberonline.com